 You should officially name an adviser and create a committee by the end of the first year.
 The committee must have at least four members, and one member must be from an outside department.
 You should work with your chosen adviser on creating the committee.

-In my first semester I was assigned to a particular professor as a research assistant.
+In my first semester, I was assigned to a particular professor as a research assistant.
 Do I have to name this person as my adviser?

-Students that come in on research assistantships must be assigned to a supervisor for their assistantship in their first semester.
+Students who come in on research assistantships must be assigned to a supervisor for their assistantship in their first semester.
 There is no assumption that this person will be the thesis adviser.
 The student is free to choose any faculty member as an adviser, provided there is mutual agreement with the adviser.

 When am I officially admitted to Ph.D. candidacy?